InclusionOrg/application_assignment/readme.md

 ## How to Use

 This app is designed to run locally on your machine so after cloning the repo, simply run the command `npm start` from the command line then visit your local host at port 3000: http://localhost:3000/

+Refresh the page to see a different quote!